Two countries close to my heart - Piutau

 Last updated on .From the section Rugby Union

-New Zealand's Charles Piutau says he has "two countries close to his heart" after confirming his intention to switch nationality to represent Tonga.
+New Zealand's Charles Piutau said he had "two countries close to his heart" after confirming his intention to switch nationality to represent Tonga.

 Piutau, who was born in Auckland and won 17 caps for the All Blacks, is a high-profile beneficiary of a major change to rugby union's international eligibility rules.